Interfacing DHT22 Humidity & Temperature Sensor with Arduino

 The image above shows how the data communication works with the microcontroller and the DHT22.

-Now that we have completely understood how a DHT22 Sensor works, we can connect all the required wires to Arduino and write the code to get all the data out from the sensor.
+Now that we have completely understood how a DHT22 Sensor works, we can connect all the required wires to the Arduino and write the code to get all the data out from the sensor.
 The following image shows the circuit diagram for interfacing the DHT22 sensor module with Arduino.
+Connecting the Arduino DHT22 sensor is straightforward, requiring only three wires.

 Circuit Diagram for Interfacing DHT22 Sensor with Arduino